giuliodondi/kOS-ShuttleEntrySim/README.md

 **These scripts are not intended to be used in stock KSP or in a non-RO install.
 I do not play stock and do not plan to make a version for it.**

-These scripts have been tested in Kerbal Space Program 1.10.1.
+These scripts have been last tested in Kerbal Space Program 1.12.3.
 A legacy branch with the old KSP 1.8-1.9 version is still present, it lacks some kOS PID-loop settings that make control much smoother and also a number of micro-features I added since.

 The scripts are designed to provide deorbit and reentry guidance for the Space Shuttle System in RSS/Realism Overhaul.
 The script was originally engineered for DECQ's Shuttle.